Dance at Le Moulin de la Galette by Pierre-Auguste Renoir

-“Dance at Le Moulin de la Galette” is also known as “Bal du Moulin de la Galette” and is one of Pierre-Auguste Renoir’s most important works.
+“Dance at Le Moulin de la Galette” is also known as “Bal du Moulin de la Galette” and is one of Pierre-Auguste Renoir’s most famous works.
 The Moulin de la Galette was an outdoor dancehall and café, frequented by many of Renoir’s friends.
 Renoir was a regular, and he enjoyed the atmosphere.
-Named after one of the three windmills in the Montmartre neighbourhood, it held open-air dances every Sunday, and these would start in the early afternoon and carry on until midnight.
+Named after one of the three windmills in the Montmartre neighborhood, it held open-air dances every Sunday, and these would start in the early afternoon and carry on until midnight.

-The painting depicts a famous Parisian lifestyle during a typical Sunday afternoon in the late 1870s, when working-class Parisians would dress up and spend time dancing, drinking and eating into the evening.
+The painting depicts a famous Parisian lifestyle during a typical Sunday afternoon in the late 1870s, when working-class Parisians would dress up and spend time dancing, drinking, and eating into the evening.
 It is one of the most famous Impressionist paintings and a dazzling example of Renoir’s talent for capturing dappled light produced when sunlight is filtered through the leaves of trees.
-It is a masterpiece demonstrating his innovative style of capturing a moving crowd with vibrant and brightly coloured brushstrokes.
+It is a masterpiece demonstrating his innovative style of capturing a moving crowd with vibrant and brightly colored brushstrokes.

 The poet Stephane Mallarme wrote about this painting as follows: